amostafa147/dsc30-2024-ss2/syllabus.md

 > SUBMISSION FAILED.
 FILES DO NOT COMPILE.

-in your submission page, you will automatically receive 0 in this assignment but you can ask for a regrade requst:
+in your submission page, you will automatically receive 0 in this assignment.
-- For weeks 1 and 2, when you learn the process, we apply no penalty for some cases (not for code's logic but issues with the gradescope or IntelliJ).
-- 0 for the rest of the assignments.

-#### **Redemption**

-- You can resubmit your work up to 1 week after you receive your PA grade and receive up to 70% of your lost points in the auto-graded portion.
-The last assignment doesn't have this makeup option.

 ### A Note on Letter Grades